hvmerode/junit-pipeline/README.md

 * __source.path__ - Contains the location (directory) of the main local Git repository on your computer.
 This is the repository in which you develop your app and the associated pipeline.
 In the example case, this repository is called "myrepo".
 * __target.path__ - Contains the location (directory) of the local Git repository used to test the pipeline.
 You are not actively working in this repo.\
-  It is only used for the __junit_pipeline__ framework to communicate with the Azure DevOps test project.
+  It is only used for the __junit-pipeline__ framework to communicate with the Azure DevOps test project.
 Before you start, this directory must not exist.
 * __target.organization__ - The name of your organization as defined in Azure DevOps.
 This will be included in the Azure DevOps API calls.
 * __target.project__ - The name of the test project.
 In the example case it is called "UnitTest".
 * __target.repository.name__ - The name of the repository used in the Git repository used for testing.
 Best is to keep the source and target repository names identical.